appveyor/website/src/_posts/2018-10-02-github-apps-integration.md

 ## Migrating existing projects to GitHub Apps

 Migration to GitHub Apps for the existing AppVeyor account is a straightforward process.
-Login to AppVeyor and go to **Settings &rarr; Authorizations** page for the selected account.
+Login to AppVeyor and go to **Account &rarr; Authorizations** page for the selected account.

 Expand **GitHub** section and click **Revoke access** button.